piterk100/boulder-dash/README.md

 * 'd' - right

 In the first line of data there is a pair of positive integers 'rows', 'columns' separated by a space.
 The next lines contain a description of the initial, not necessarily stable, state of the board.
 There are 'columns' characters in each of these lines.
 The rest of the data are user commands.

+## It was a graded project for the university.
+I scored max points in both quality and efficiency of code.